luna-nightbyte/GoStreamRecord/README.md

 ```
 ### Docker

+#### Output files
 **Note:**
 The `output` folder path defined in the configuration file applies **only inside the Docker container**.
 To ensure recorded files are saved correctly, the Docker volume path **must match** the folder specified in the configuration file.
   Example:
   - `settings.json`:
     ```json